 Yes.
 For a copyright case, statutory damages are usually between $750 and $30,000.
 A court may decrease the amount to $200 if it finds the infringer wasn't aware of the copyright.
 Statutory damages may be disallowed if the infringer believed in a fair use setting or if the infringer works for a nonprofit educational or broadcasting company.

 A court may increase the amount to $150,000 if it finds the defendant violated copyright on purpose.
 A court may also award higher than normal damages if it determines the infringer didn't have reasonable grounds to believe the use wasn't violating a copyright.
 These damages can equal what the infringer should have paid for use during a period of up to three years.

 The Lanham Act also allows for higher damages in the case of willful trademark infringement or the use of counterfeit marks.
 In Playboy Enterprises v.
 Universal Tel-A-Talk, the court determined that advance notice of trademark registration doesn't preclude statutory damages for trademark infringement.

 Typically, plaintiffs who receive statutory damages can recover attorney fees in exceptional cases.
 However, the definition of exceptional varies.
 In K and N Engineering, Inc. v.
 Bulat, the plaintiff could not recover fees.
 In Louis Vuitton Malletier S.A. v.
 Ly and Coach v.
 Treasure Box, Inc., the plaintiffs could recover attorney fees, suggesting this may decide future cases.

 If you need help with statutory damages, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.